openstack-archive/fuel-plugin-scaleio/doc/content/introduction.rst

-EMC ScaleIO Plugin for Fuel 6.1
+ScaleIO Plugin for Fuel 6.1
 ===============================

 EMC ScaleIO is a software-only server-based storage area network (SAN) that converges storage and compute resources to form a single-layer, enterprise-grade storage product.
 ScaleIO storage is elastic and delivers linearly scalable performance.
 Its scale-out server SAN architecture can grow from a few to thousands of servers.